nebrius/typescript-workshop/README.md

 - Create a basic React hello world app that is served from our Express server

 ## Stage 2

+For stage 2, we are going to add the ability to create and view meme lists.
+Specifically:

 - Create a new npm module in the `common` folder for shared interfaces between the client and server
     - Configure the module to be built similarly to the server